r-forge/exams/jekyll/_posts/general/2020-08-31-uibk_soilmechanics.md

 ## Exam implementation

-Following the R/exams tutorial on [summative online exams in OpenOLAT]({{ site.url }}/tutorials/openolat_exam/) I prepared the online exam using the `exams2openolat()` function.
+Following the R/exams tutorial on [summative online exams in OpenOlat]({{ site.url }}/tutorials/openolat_exam/) I prepared the online exam using the `exams2openolat()` function.
 The R code I used along with a couple of comments is provided below.

 <pre><code class="prettyprint ">## load package